tdilauro/Simplified-wiki/LibraryRegistry.md

 ```

 ### Shared secret
 If the library's Authentication for OPDS document contains a public key, the library registry will also provide an encrypted shared secret and short library name, for use in signing [Short Client Tokens](Short-Client-Token) that the registry can verify.
 This gives the library registry a way to validate that library's patrons, without needing access to the library's ILS.
 The registry will generate these values if they don't exist yet.
-The shared secret will be encrypted with the library's public key using RSA, and then base 64 encoded.
+The shared secret will be encrypted with the library's public key using the RSAES-OAEP scheme, and then base 64 encoded.
 ```
 {
   "metadata": {